SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 * Another alternative that is not recommended but still can be used is to enter `http://<synbiohub docker network ip address>:<port> /` e.g. `http://172.18.0.1:8093/` for the Excel Submit Library plugin when the synbiohub-docker network is "172.18.0.1".

-* Find out the synbiohub-docker network ip by typing into the terminal the following command `docker inspect synbiohub-docker_default` and the address following ‘Gateway’ is the ip address you want.
+* Find out the synbiohub-docker network ip by typing into the terminal the following command `docker inspect synbiohub-docker_default` and the address following 'Gateway' is the ip address you want.
 Note that this will change every time you run the docker compose command.

 * If in the case that plugins are hosted elsewhere on a public server then simply use the url to access them e.g.: https://seqviz.synbiohub.org/ for the seqviz plugin (this method is also possible if you have named and exposed internal ports from your docker compose (this requires [caddy](https://caddyserver.com/)).